Dolphin Stadium (Brisbane): History

 However the heavily publicised and enforced "Don't Drink and Drive" policy by the Government struck the thriving bar trade, and, according to From Shellgrit to Dolphins, a book on the History of the Redcliffe Dolphins, says: "Suffice to say the club only barely kept its doors open and its creditors at bay until the advent of poker machines in 1992, but proudly was able to meet its financial commitments".

-In January 1979, the committee proposed to name the complex the Don McLennan Oval, but Mr McLennan requested that it be called Dolphin Oval.
+In January 1979, the committee proposed to name the complex the Don McLennan Oval after the club executive, but he requested that it be called Dolphin Oval.

 Fittingly, the first game at Dolphin Oval was between Redcliffe and Norths, the club that originally proposed Redcliffe's admission into the BRL.
 The original lease was acquired to 1998 and later extended to 2008, before the Redcliffe Dolphins bought the land.

 In June 2019, A-Leagues football club Brisbane Roar announced it would move three of its home matches in the 2019–20 season to the venue.
 The club's women's team has played high-profile home matches at the venue.
 In November 2019, Brisbane Roar played the first ever A-League Men game at the venue against Melbourne City, attracting a sell-out crowd of 9387.
 The Roar came from behind to win 4-3.

 In October 2020, A-League Men side Brisbane Roar announced it would move its home matches for the 2020–21 season to the venue.
+For the 2023–24 season, Brisbane Roar moved back to Suncorp Stadium in Brisbane for men's games, with women's games held at Perry Park and Ballymore Stadium.